softwaresaved/ResearchFish-investigation-across-councils/README.md

 The code runs in a virtual environment which can be installed [following this guide](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

-Inside the virtual environment, intall the libraries by running the command:
+Inside the virtual environment, install the libraries by running the command:

     pip install -r requirements.txt

 Once they're installed, run the code with the command:

     python research_fish_analysis.py

-The charts directory contains png images of the charts produced by the analysis.
-The venv directory is used by the virtual environment.

 ## About the data